Rogomi/Traxion-ProjectLego-TechDoc/endpoint/graphql.md

     bldgCode: String
     ): GeneralMessage

+    # Use to delete a unit photo
+    #
     # Arguments
     # photoId:
     deleteUnitPhoto(photoId: String): GeneralMessage

+    # Use to set a default unit photo
+    #
     # Arguments
     # photoId:
     # unitId:
     # bldgId:
     setDefaultPhoto(photoId: String, unitId: String, bldgId: String): GeneralMessage

+    # Use to set a default unit photo
+    #
     # Arguments
     # photoId:
     # unitId:
     unmarkDefaultPhoto(photoId: String, unitId: String): GeneralMessage

+    # Use to upload a unit plan or revised unit plan.
+    #
     # Arguments
     # file:
     # unitId: